NeighborTechs

 5. Fragmented Hard Drive (HDD Only)

 If you're still using a traditional spinning hard drive, run Defragment and Optimize Drives from Windows.
 Better yet, upgrade to an SSD — it's the single biggest speed improvement you can make.
+We've seen 10-year-old computers feel brand new after an SSD swap.
+Boot times drop from 2-3 minutes to 15-20 seconds.

 6. Overheating